CamDavidsonPilon/lifelines/docs/Intro to lifelines.rst

   KaplanMeierFitter.fit(event_times, event_observed=None,
                         timeline=None, label='KM-estimate',
-                        alpha=None, insert_0=True)
+                        alpha=None)
   Parameters:
     event_times: an array, or pd.Series, of length n of times that the death event occured at
     event_observed: an array, or pd.Series, of length n -- True if the death was observed, False if the event was lost (right-censored).
 Defaults all True if event_observed==None
-    timeline: return the best estimate at the values in timelines (postively increasing)
+    timeline: set the index of the survival curve to this postively increasing array.
     label: a string to name the column of the estimate.
     alpha: the alpha value in the confidence intervals.
            Overrides the initializing alpha for this call to fit only.
-    insert_0: add a leading 0 (if not present) in the timeline.

   Returns:
     self, with new properties like 'survival_function_'.